AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 with minimal changes and maximum flexibility.
 This allows application teams to get running on GPUs quickly while allowing long term performance tuning and programming model selection.
-AMReX uses CUDA for GPUs, but application teams can use CUDA, CUDA Fortran, OpenACC or OpenMP in their individual codes.
+AMReX uses CUDA for GPUs, but application teams can use CUDA,  OpenACC or OpenMP in their individual codes.

 When running AMReX on a CPU system, the parallelization strategy is a combination of MPI and OpenMP using tiling, as detailed in